-If you are like most startups, you probably have a few hesitations as it relates to the concept of marketing and might even be afraid of marketing as a whole.
+If you are like most B2B startups, you probably have a few hesitations as it relates to the concept of marketing and might even be afraid of marketing as a whole.

-I’ve done experiments with both paid and content driven traffic and have found that when done correctly, content driven traffic consistently performs better.
+Often times, the first instinct of startups looking for early customer acquisition is to try and lure visitors to their site using Google Adwords or Facebook ads.
+I’ve done experiments with both paid and content-driven traffic and have found that, when done correctly, content driven traffic consistently performs better.

 In the enterprise, there are a handful of questions as it relates to content marketing and social media as a whole.